Maplebear (CART) has split its stock

 The splits occurred on a 10-for-11 basis in 2007 and a 10-for-11 basis in 2006.

-Does a stock split change Instacart (Maplebear)’s market value?
+Does a stock split change Maplebear’s market value?

 No. A stock split does not change